VedisVigourous/LearnJava/README.md

 ## Welcome to LearnJava 👋

 Hello there!
 I'm your vigorous friend, here to make Java float on your fingertips.
-Just explore the `src` folder to access the code which includes `handtyped notes` within them, or click here:
+Just explore the `src` folder to access the code which includes `📝 handtyped notes` within them, or click here:
 🔗 [`Source Code`](https://github.com/VedisVigourous/LearnJava/tree/master/src)

 ---